 Social belief also changed with time.
 Nowadays, people are more concerned about living expenses.
 Therefore, the number of giving birth is automatically reduced in most families, which is significantly different from older generations.
 Many couples are completed their higher studies after marriage and involved full-time in universities.
 During this stage, many of them do not want to start their family because of the diversion of their focus.

 Most people want to be stable in their position so that they can give better care to their babies.
 This cannot be possible with early family planning.
 Increased financial responsibilities along with heightening the expenditure with the arrival of a baby in early life become difficult to manage.

 Currently, most young couples prefer a nuclear family.
-Young parents do not have enough maturity to take care of their baby due to a lack of knowledge and time.
+Young parents do not have enough maturity to take care of their babies due to a lack of knowledge and time.
 Ultimately younger parents have a dilemma between giving preference to their carrier or family.

-Therefore, it can be concluded that those who do not want to enjoy the pleasure of having a baby in their early years of marriage and decide to become parents at later life are usually carrier oriented, though early parenthood can also be a stunning experience if people have financial stability and sufficient time to spend quality time with their children.
+Therefore, it can be concluded that those who do not want to enjoy the pleasure of having a baby in their early years of marriage and decide to become parents in later life are usually carrier oriented, though early parenthood can also be a stunning experience if people have financial stability and sufficient time to spend quality time with their children.

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.